This is the second in a five-part series. It should help professionals to take their vocabulary to the highest level likely needed.

 Barbara then said, "How about 'pretentious' versus 'pompous?'”
 Matt replied, “The pretentious person has no basis for feeling superior while the pompous person might."
 Barbara replied, “So the brilliant professor diminished her appeal because of her pompous delivery, and her acolytic, sophomoric student asked a pretentious question to try to impress.”

 Matt said, “I’m impressed: acolytic, sophomoric?
 Okay, now I’ll ask you one: What’s the difference between complacent and complaisant?"
 Barbara was delighted that she knew that one: “Complacent means unjustifiably self-satisfied while complaisant means inclined to please.
-Here it is in a sentence: You tend to be complaisant with my complacency in feeling that I already have a big-enough vocabulary.”
+Here it is in a sentence: Your complaisance is mitigated by my complacency in feeling I already have a big-enough vocabulary.”
 He smiled at her, which melted her a bit.